 However, the police officer must make a reasonable attempt to notify the underage driver’s parent, guardian or custodian before administering the evidentiary breath or blood test.27

-Learn more about underage DUI laws in Nevada.
+Learn more about underage DUI laws.

 Most illnesses and disabilities do not exempt DUI suspects from their implied consent to take breath or blood tests.
 But suspects cannot be forced to take a blood test if they have either:

 - a heart condition requiring the use of an anticoagulant